iasql/docs/docs/ECS Fargate Tutorials/prisma.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-slug: '/typeorm'
+slug: '/prisma'
 ---

-# IaSQL on TypeORM (SQL ORM)
+# IaSQL on Prisma (Javascript)

-In this tutorial we will run [TypeORM SQL migrations](https://typeorm.io/#/migrations) on top of IaSQL to deploy a Node.js HTTP server within a docker container on your AWS account using ECS, ECR and ELB.
+In this tutorial we will use a script that uses [Prisma](https://www.prisma.io) to instrospect the schema of an IaSQL database and deploy a Node.js HTTP server within a docker container on your AWS account using ECS, ECR and ELB.
 The container image will be hosted as a public repository in ECR and deployed to ECS using Fargate.

 :::tip

-All the code from this tutorial can be found in this [repository folder](https://github.com/iasql/ecs-fargate-examples/tree/main/typeorm) which you can use to create a new Github repository for your IaSQL project.
+All the code from this tutorial can be found in this [repository folder](https://github.com/iasql/ecs-fargate-examples/tree/main/prisma) which you can use to create a new Github repository for your IaSQL project.

 :::